 Recent years have seen increasing political support for requiring restaurants to disclose nutrition information, especially calories.
+Many believe, or at least hope, that better information will help consumers avoid obesity.
 According to the FDA, posting nutrition information "should help consumers limit excess calorie intake and understand how the foods that they purchase ... fit within their daily caloric and other nutritional needs."
+76 Fed.
+Reg.
+19192, 19220 (April 6, 2011).
 More generally, the FDA asserts that "nutrition labeling requirements should help consumers to make more informed choices about the nutritional content of the food they purchase."
+Id.

 It is far from clear that menu labeling laws will improve public health.
 A July 2011 study published in the prestigious BMJ (formerly known as the British Medical Journal) found that a New York City menu labeling law has had, on average, no effect on calorie intake.
 That same study reviewed prior research on the subject and found that those studies "showed mixed results."
-Some studies predicted a modest impact, while others found no measurable effects.4
+Some studies predicted a modest impact, while others found no measurable effects.

 Nevertheless, a patchwork of state and local jurisdictions have already enacted menu labeling laws.
-The best known of these are laws governing California and New York City.5 Similar legislation has also been passed in Connecticut, Maine, Massachusetts, New Jersey, Oregon, Vermont, and a variety of cities and counties.
+The best known of these are laws governing California and New York City.
+Similar legislation has also been passed in Connecticut, Maine, Massachusetts, New Jersey, Oregon, Vermont, and a variety of cities and counties.
 These laws will soon be joined (and largely preempted) by FDA regulations.